-10.18 Ensuring that gambling is conducted in a fair and open way - This licensing authority has noted that the Gambling Commission has stated that it would generally not expect licensing authorities to deal with issues of fairness and openness frequently.
-These issues will be addressed via operating and personal licences.

-10.19 Protecting children and other vulnerable persons from being harmed or exploited by gambling - This licensing authority has noted the Gambling Commission's Guidance for local authorities states (in respect of premises licensing) that this objective means preventing children from taking part in gambling.
+- 10.19 Ensuring that gambling is conducted in a fair and open way This licensing authority has noted that the Gambling Commission has stated that it would generally not expect licensing authorities to deal with issues of fairness and openness frequently.
+These issues will be addressed via operating and personal licences. - 10.20 Protecting children and other vulnerable persons from being harmed or exploited by gambling This licensing authority has noted the Gambling Commission's Guidance to licensing authorities states (in respect of premises licensing) that this objective means preventing children from taking part in gambling.